Dried Kashmiri Chili pods with one broken-open pepper showing seeds

 3

-Same species, bright and tangy flavor · similar heat
+Same species, earthy and pungent flavor · hotter, use less

 How to Grow Kashmiri Chili Peppers